 Spaying your female pet:

-Eliminates the heat cycle and associated symptoms such as crying, nervous pacing, the desire to roam and the excretion of blood.
+- Eliminates the heat cycle and associated symptoms such as crying and nervous pacing.

 Neutering your male pet:

 - Reduces or eliminates the tendency to mark territory with strong-smelling urine.

 - May reduce the likelihood that your pet will stray from home and become lost or injured.